raphiz/raphael.li/projects/_posts/2016-06-09-stundenplanplaner.md

 title: HRS Stundenplanplaner
 type: project
 github: https://github.com/raphiz/stundenplanplaner
-teaser: Optimized timetable planning
+teaser: Optimised timetable planning
 initiation: 2016
 status: maintained
 ---

-Every semester, all students of [HSR](https://www.hsr.ch) have to plan their timetable for the next semester.
-This is usually achieved in spreadsheets or calendars...
+Every semester, all students of [HSR](https://www.hsr.ch) have to put together their timetable for the next semester.
+Most students create spreadsheets or use calendar apps.
 Obviously, this isn't fun at all.
-So instead of planning my timetable I spent my time creating a program that does the work for me.
+So instead of doing this crunching work manually, I spent my time creating a program that does the work for me.

-The result consists of a python library to fetch the data from the HSR timetable portal, a calendar export mechanism as well as the planning algorithm itself.
+The result consists of a python library to fetch raw timetable data from the HSR timetable portal, a planning algorithm as well as a calendar export mechanism.

-Since the timetable portal is closed source and has no public API, I had to [scrape](https://de.wikipedia.org/wiki/Screen_Scraping) the data.
+Since the HSR timetable portal is closed source and has no public API, I had to [scrape](https://de.wikipedia.org/wiki/Screen_Scraping) the markup code of the website.

-I used a constraint solver libraryary for the actual timetable planning.
-This allowed me to define constraints such as "at least twice a week no lectures in the afternoon" or "no lectures after 4pm".
+I used a constraint solver algorithm for the actual timetable planning which allowed me to define constraints such as "at least twice a week no lectures in the afternoon" or "no lectures after 4 pm".

 Here is an example output:

 ```
 [...]